(TIP- Print this web page for easy reference.)

 Profiling Your Monitor (Display)

 Before you can effectively use a profile for your printer, you need to calibrate and profile your monitor.
 This step is probably the easiest and least expensive part of developing a color-managed workflow.
 Since you have made it to this website, I suspect you have calibrated and profiled your monitor already.
 But if not, you need to do this first.
 Using a printer profile is a waste of time if your monitor has not first been accurately calibrated and profiled.
-There are some very good monitor calibration devices and software packages available: Spyder3 by DataColor (different versions and price points), also various versions of Pantone Huey, and X-Rite’s GretagMacbeth Eye-One Display software.
-All of these systems include a precision colorimeter device for monitor calibrations, and software that will help you create a custom monitor profile.
+There are some very good monitor calibration devices and software packages available: Spyder by DataColor (different versions and price points), also various versions of Pantone Huey, and X-Rite’s i1 Display and ColorMunki software packages.
+All of these systems include a precision colorimeter device for monitor calibrations, and software that will help you create a custom display profile.
 These are the major players, and all provide very good results at a reasonable price.
 All of these systems provide detailed information about the display settings you should use in order to view your images on your monitor with uncompromised color accuracy.

 Using a Working Color Space

 Adobe RGB (1998) is another working color space that has evolved over the last several years, and its popularity can be attributed to the widespread use of Adobe Photoshop products.
 This color space was designed with a focus on printing, and it offers a wider color gamut than sRGB for this purpose.
 By providing a wider range of available colors, Adobe RGB offers better color accuracy in printed images, as well as more satisfying tonal detail in shadow and highlight areas.
 There are many other color spaces in use, and all have their merits.
 But universally, Adobe RGB (1998) is probably the most widely used image color space.
-It still offers a color gamut that exceeds the capabilities of even the most state-of-the-art inkjet photo printers available today.
-For this reason, I would recommend that you set up Adobe RGB (1998) as the working color space for your image files.
+It still offers a color gamut that exceeds the capabilities of most inkjet photo printers in use today.

 Another working color space that is becoming more popular is ProPhoto RGB.
-You may have already encountered this choice for a working color space, especially if you work with Adobe Photoshop Lightroom.
+You may have already encountered this choice for a working color space, especially if you work in Adobe Photoshop Lightroom.
 The color gamut of ProPhoto RGB is even wider yet than Adobe RGB, allowing for color possibilities that are even beyond the capability of the human eye to see!
-Even though this is a more comprehensive working color space, it has its drawbacks — especially when converting colors to a much smaller color space that will match the capabilities of most printers.
-The compression or clipping of colors that occurs when making this conversion can cause some pretty squirrelly results.
-For this reason, I do not recommend using ProPhoto RGB as your image working color space.
-I still believe that Adobe RGB is your best and safest choice.
+But with today’s choices for advanced printers and display monitors, ProPhoto RGB, with its wider gamut is a very comprehensive working color space, and it is an outstanding choice if you are using printers and display monitors that have been manufactured in just the last few years.

-With more and more digital cameras today, you can generate JPG or TIF images using the Adobe RGB color space right in your camera.
+With more and more digital cameras today, you can generate JPG or TIF images using a working color space that is available to you as a menu option right in your camera.
+Both Adobe RGB and ProPhoto RGB are common choices on a number of cameras.
 But if you shoot RAW, choosing your working color space will happen later, when you convert from RAW to JPG or TIF on your computer.
 At that time, the working color space you have chosen for your editing software will also become the working color space for your converted images.

 The Target Image